 Use the information mentioned below to determine what should and should not be included in your tax returns depending on the kind of financial aid award you received:

 - Exclude your Pell Grant from taxable income: You will only include your pell grant in your tax returns if you use the funds for unapproved purposes.
 If you use the funds to pay for your room and board and/or school-related travel expense you must then include the portion of the grant you use to pay these expenses in your taxable income.

-- Include your earning from a work-study award on your tax return: Many students are eligible for work-study depending on their family’s income.
-The money earned from work study is taxable and therefore should be included in your tax returns.
-When you prepare your tax return, you must include your work-study’ wages and salary.
+- Include your earnings from a work-study award on your tax return: Many students are eligible for work-study depending on their family’s income.
+The money earned from work-study is taxable and therefore should be included in your tax returns.
+When you prepare your tax return, you must include your work-study wages and salary.

 - Exclude from taxable income any government student loans: You don’t need to include your federal student loans in your tax returns.
 However, when you begin repaying your loans, you may qualify for a student loan interest deduction if you are a low-income student and you use the funds only for school-related expenses while in college.

-- Evaluate any state financial awards you receive: State awards have the same requirements a federal grants.
+- Evaluate any state financial awards you receive: State awards have the same requirements as federal grants.
 Therefore, you shouldn’t include state awards in your tax returns.

 If you get more money than you need for college, the remaining amount may be taxable.
-On the other hand, if you use the funds from the grants, scholarships, and federal loans you received for qualified college expenses you don’t need to include it in your tax returns.
+On the other hand, if you use the funds from the grants, scholarships, and federal loans you received for qualified college expenses you don’t need to include them in your tax returns.

 Keep in mind, that the tax treatment of your FAFSA® award is the same even if you withdraw from the college at a later date if you initially used the funds to pay college expenses.